-- The user might not be able to understand what’s written on the screen because of complex medical terminology.
+- Or the user might not be able to understand what’s written on the screen because of complex medical terminology.

 These points where the users face issues are essential to identify as they form a part of healthcare mobile app design and affect the UX.

-You can easily identify user personas and develop a persona-based design.
+Once you’ve finished with customer research, you can easily identify user personas and create a persona-based design.